 6. Install Unnecessary Plug-ins

-Another failure contributing mistake by new blogger is the Installation of unnecessary plug-ins.
+Another failure contributing mistake by the new blogger is the Installation of unnecessary plug-ins.
 Novice Bloggers tend to have everything ready before they need it.
 This is where the plugins come in.

 Tell me how many plugins you have?
 When I started, I downloaded every plugin I read about.

 Installation of too many plugins will start affecting the loading speed of the website.
 This is because they start getting issues in site loading speed.
-I still trying get rid of few plugins I installed earlier.
+I still trying to get rid of a few plugins I installed earlier.

-An increase in site loading time can cause two issue:
+An increase in site loading time can cause two issues:

 - Lower ranking: Site speed is one of major ranking factor on Google.
 Faster site speed not only means better user experience and happy visitors but also better ranking on Google.

 - Indexation issues: Low site speed can also cause indexation issues too.
 Slow site means search engines crawl fewer pages with allocated crawl budget.
 Let me explain how:

 Crawl budget: No. of pages/URL bot crawls and index in given time.
-Slow speed equals less pages crawled.
-Less pages crawled means less pages indexed.
+Slow speed equals fewer pages crawled.
+Fewer pages crawled means fewer pages indexed.

 But if your pages load quickly, Googlebot has time to visit and index more of your pages.

 Avoid the Installation of unnecessary plug-ins and only use those who you need and are must.
 Website loading speed is more critical than the lucrative design.

-Also, always install good reputable plugins from valid sources to avoid for website from bring hacked/attacked and update your plugins on time.
+Also, always install good reputable plugins from valid sources to avoid for website from being hacked/attacked and update your plugins on time.
 Not updating plugins on time can make your website vulnerable to attacks.

 7. Use Poor Theme

 There are many lucrative blogging themes available out there.
 However, not all of them are optimized for better search performance.
 Most of the free themes come with additional pages and some bugs that decrease the site loading speed.

-And we have already discussed speed is very important for a website performance.
+And we have already discussed speed is very important for website performance.

 Having a slow-loading and un-optimized theme just because of the visuals is not worth it.
 If you are doing well with the content but have a higher bounce rate, you should change your theme.